cloudcaptainai/helium_flutter/README.md

   // Initialize Helium
   final heliumFlutter = HeliumFlutter();
   heliumFlutter.initialize(
-    // You'll get this from Helium founders during setup!
+    // [Required] You'll get this from Helium founders during setup!
     apiKey: "<your-helium-api-key>",

-    // The callbacks implementation you created earlier
+    // [Required] The callbacks implementation you created earlier
     callbacks: paymentCallbacks,

-    // Defines a fallback paywall to show in case the user's device is not connected to the internet.
+    // [Required] Defines a fallback paywall to show in case the user's device is not connected to the internet.
+This can be any Flutter view e.g. your existing one.
+It should be defined with subscription and post purchase navigation logic.
-    fallbackPaywall: Text("fallback display")
+    fallbackPaywall: <your fallback paywall view>

     // If set, a custom API endpoint (usually provided by Helium)
     customAPIEndpoint: "https://api-v2.tryhelium.com/on-launch",